haandfeng/LearningNote/操作系统/Ch4.md

 Adv:
 SJF is optimal – gives minimum average waiting time for a given set of processes.
 Drawback:
-The real difficulty with the SJF algorithm is knowing the length of the next CPU request.
+- The real difficulty with the SJF algorithm is knowing the length of the next CPU request.
+- Can cause starvation
 ## Round Robin (RR) Scheduling
 Each process gets a small unit of CPU time (time quantum), usually 10-100 milliseconds.
 After this time has elapsed, the process is preempted and added to the end of the ready queue.
 If there are n processes in the ready queue and the time quantum is q, then each process gets 1/n of the CPU time in chunks of at most q time units at once.
 No process waits